Cutting or spring cutting of houseplants and their propagation!

 By taking cuttings, we can relieve the mother plant, which will have more energy left for its own growth, and we can also grow our own plant babies from the rooted cuttings.
 We can keep them or give them to our surroundings.

 The sad reality is that not all maids will fill us with happiness and we will have them forever.
-However, yellow or dry parts don't necessarily mean definitive end and bin (or compost bin).
+However, yellow or dry parts don't necessarily mean the end and the bin (or a compost heap).

 By removing these dying parts of the plant, we will primarily help ourselves (the growers), because then the plants will not remind us of that sad reality.
 At the same time, we also protect the other maids, because it is the dying parts that attract all kinds of pests (and that's just a nightmare)!

-We can cut room rugs practically at any time... but even here there are a few factors that we should be aware of before making the final cut.
+We can cut houseplants practically at any time.
+However, even here there are a few factors that we should be aware of before making the final "snap".

 Keep in mind that every procedure we perform on a maid (for whatever loving reason) means stress for her.
 Transplantation - stress.
 Relocation and change of conditions - stress.
 And cutting? – also stress.
 Even though nature is amazing and can deal with anything incomprehensibly, it would be reckless and pointless to test it like this.
 Let's show our home greens a kindness and dose them with stress gradually - perhaps with intervals of several (weekly) days.